CTP Claims Guide NSW - Know Your Rights.

 What is the CTP claim time limit?

-You must make your CTP claim within 28 days to be eligible for income loss from the date of the accident.
-The final CTP claim lodgement date is 3 months from the accident, although this can be extended in certain circumstances.
+You should make your CTP claim within 28 days to be eligible for income loss protection from the date of the accident.
+The final CTP claim lodgement date is three months from the accident, although this can be extended in certain circumstances.

 If your CTP injury claim is successful:

-- Income benefits will stop at 26 weeks if you were the driver mostly at fault or your injuries are minor
+- Income benefits will stop after 52 weeks if you were the driver mostly at fault or your injuries are threshold (minor) injuries.
+If you were at fault and your accident happened before April 1, 2023, your income benefits will be limited to six months.

 - Income support stops at 24 months – to receive support beyond that, you’ll need to submit a separate application for a lump sum (an Application for Damages under Common Law)